Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma equestre

 Tricholoma equestre can be recognized through a combination of features.
 It has the white spore print, notched gills, medium stature, and other features that define the genus Tricholoma; it lacks a partial veil, which means there is no ring on the stem; it grows under pines in poor, sandy soil; it has a yellow cap that becomes brownish with age and lacks blackish appressed fibrils; its odor and taste are mealy; and, finally, its gills are yellow.

-By current definitions Tricholoma equestre occurs in Europe and North America—and, within North America, in incredibly diverse ecosystems.
+By current definitions Tricholoma equestre occurs in Europe, Asia, and North America—and, within North America, in incredibly diverse ecosystems.
 However, according to Christensen & Heilmann-Clausen (2013), "[a] complete assessment of T. equestre and allied species, based on a global sampling strategy, and combining molecular and morphological methods, is strongly needed" since there is, according to Heilmann-Clausen and collaborators (2017), "considerable cryptic diversity" in the group.
+More recent research (Ding et al. 2023) confirms this idea.

 Description:

-Ecology: Mycorrhizal with pines; growing alone, scattered, or gregariously in poor, sandy soil; summer and fall; widely distributed in North America as a species group.
-The illustrated and described collections are from California and Michigan.
+Ecology: Mycorrhizal with pines; growing alone, scattered, or gregariously in poor, sandy soil; summer and fall; originally described from Sweden (Linnaeus 1753); widely distributed in Europe and North America; reported from Central America and Asia.
+The illustrated and described collections are from California, Colorado, and Michigan.

 Gills: Attached to the stem by means of a notch; close; short-gills frequent; pale to bright yellow.